|

 geometry, calculus and trig (trigonometry) If math is not your greatest skill get after school help dont allow it to be a

+hindrance to what you really want to be.
 3) Volunteer and get involved with environmental/animal based /nature

 centers /organizations in your area.
 Some of these faciities offer fun internships to teens.
 You can add such experiences to